vfr750y/Cost-Optimized-Ethereum-Node-On-Azure/README.md

 * **Custom AI Agents:** I can integrate AI agents to analyze your node traffic and Etherscan data for real-time insights.

 [**Hire me on Upwork for your Web3 DevOps needs**]

-### Description of project
-This project deploys an Ethererum node on Azure using version control (GitHub) to manage the development and Infrastructure as Code (Terraform) to deploy and configure the relevant Azure resources.
-Building an Ethereum node on Azure invoives connecting a compute resource with the node software installed and running on it to the internet and the Ethereum node mesh.
-Additionally a secure private connection is required for administration.A full node has 2 core components to install, the execution client and the consensus client.
-There are also 2 sets of network ports to consider, the external Peer-to-Peer (P2P) ports and the internal admin ports.
-The main constraints for the project are costs and security.

-### Cost as a priority
-The budget for this project is restricted, so at each stage of this project I'll be looking carefully at costs in Azure and finding ways to minimise them.
-If it's not feasible to do a full node then there are a couple of other node types to consider that might be more feasible.
-A Sepolia test node is also going to be cheaper than a full node.
-I'll compare standard VM vs Containerisation and also to get an idea of the costs for data ingress and egress.

-### Security without compromise
-I need to make sure that the system is secure.
-I'll analyse the the network ports that are required and how best to secure the compute environment from the internet and to provide a secure and private admin connection.

 ## Project stages
 The following are the basic stages for this project.